Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 system, set environment variable ``CANTERA_DATA`` to the directory or directories (separated using ``;`` on Windows or ``:`` on other operating systems) where they are located.
-Alternatively, you can call function `add_directory` to add a directory to the Cantera search path:
+Alternatively, you can call function :py:func:`add_directory` to add a directory to the Cantera search path:

 .. code:: pycon